Divorce When Other Spouse Refuses to Give Divorce

 Connect with an expert lawyer for your legal issue

-What to do if Husband Tortures Wife but does not want Divorce?
+What to do if the Husband does not want to give Divorce but tortures his Wife?

 It will help your case if you try to record and keep evidence of your husband torturing you.
 It is also recommended that you hire a lawyer and take their advice as per your facts and circumstances before taking any steps.

-After the filing of the petition, a date for scrutinizing the petition and for hearing of the same is decided.
+After the filing the Petition, a date for scrutinizing the petition and for a hearing of the same is decided.
 Opening arguments of the petitioner are heard.
-If the court is satisfied that the petition is filed with all the requisite documents and the grounds mentioned therein are valid, it would admit the petition and will issue a notice to the defendant for appearance along with a copy of the divorce petition.
+If the court is satisfied that the petition is filed with all the requisite documents and the grounds mentioned therein are valid, it would admit the petition and will issue a notice to the defendant for appearance along with a copy of the divorce petition. -

-The court will then continue with the matter and would frame issues and record evidence submitted by both the parties.
-The evidence and witness will then be cross-examined by both the parties.
-This part of the procedure is the most crucial part in deciding the fate of the case.
+The court will then continue with the matter and would frame issues and record evidence submitted by both parties.
+The evidence and witness will then be cross-examined by both parties.
+This part of the procedure is the most crucial part in deciding the fate of the case. -

 Connect with an expert lawyer for your legal issue